 So now that we got that figured out, there are a few common misconceptions about restocking I would like to take the time to clear up before we get any farther.
 When you are restocking and wander into a shop with no current items in stock and a bar that says "Sorry, we are sold out of everything!
 We get restocked every eight minutes or so, so please come back soon." you need to know that that is fake. shops do not restock around every 8 minutes.
 Restocks are completely, 100% random, there is no time system or schedule whatsoever.
 Secondly, when you refresh too much or buy too many items you may be susceptible to something called a restock ban.
 I'll get into this in greater detail later on in the section "Checking Bans", but basically it means means you are temporarily unable to see any items in the shops, no matter if there are actually any stocked or not.

 Now before we go on any further, I would like to clarify that restocking isn't as simple as it may sound.
 It can be quite a bit of work.
-Restocking takes lots of patience, skill, and a good amount of luck as well.
+Restocking takes lots of patience, dexterity, and a good amount of luck as well.
 This is no Get-Rich Quick Scheme.
 Restocking can often lead to frustration, but it can also be extremely rewarding.
 I believe it to be one of the best/fastest ways to make neopoints if you know what you are doing.
 I'd also like to clarify that everyone has the ability to restock.
 It just takes some practice.
 Do not get discouraged if you miss a good restock, as even the best of the best can miss an item occasionally or make a mistake in which item to buy.

 Restocking Acronyms, Abbreviations & Terminology